-Top Ten Prints to Calibrate your 3D Printer
+Top Ten Calibration Prints for Your 3D Printer

 This test is designed to look for "ghosting" or “ringing,” where features echo and ring out along vertical surfaces.

 As the print head makes a quick movement, it can oscillate, which creates a ring effect.The oscillations diminish on longer lines and the vertical surfaces clear up until a sharp turn is made again.
 Ghosting can come from a lack of rigidity like a loosely mounted hotend or a wobbly frame, springy belts, printing at high speeds with a heavy direct-drive print head, a bed that isn't rigidly mounted, or firmware settings for acceleration or jerk that are too high for what the printer can achieve.

 Some printers can handle high jerk and acceleration, where others will falter and show significant error because of it.

 With three different sections - flat, slope, and domed - you are able to see any sort of artifact or ridges from where the perimeters start and end.
 The more noticeable these points, the lower the score.

 Cleaning this up depends on slice settings about perimeters, like start and end overlap, overlap percentage, and where the seam (start/end point of each outer perimeter) is located.

 When you're printing coasters and keychains, it doesn't really matter if a part is 0.2mm too wide, but for multi-part prints that need to fit together, the accuracy of each part is very important to keep things fitting properly.
 Slots for connector pieces can be just fine off of Printer A but too tight to use from Printer B, or holes for nuts and bolts are supposed to allow for easy installation, but require unnecessary force to assemble.